AviatrixSystems/avxlabs-docs/ace_pro/docs/lab6.md

 Go to **CoPilot > Security > Egress > Overview (default)**

-Now you have finally the egress observability with a full list of domains hit by the EC2 instance inside the private subnet.
+Now you have finally the egress observability with a full list of domains hit by the EC2 instance inside that private subnet.

 ```{figure} images/lab6-overview.png
 ---